Southern Illinois Miners: 2017–2019

 The Miners retired number 20 for player/coach/instructor Ralph Santana in 2017.
-Santana was the team's first postseason all-star in 2007 as a second baseman, and served as hitting coach from 2008 to 2013, earning Frontier League Coach of the Year honors in 2012.
+Santana was the team's first post season all-star in 2007 as a second baseman, and served as hitting coach from 2008 to 2013, earning Frontier League Coach of the Year honors in 2012.
 They finished the year with a 39–57 record, their first (and to date, only) season with a losing record.

 The Miners posted a 48–47 mark in 2018, their 11th winning season in 12 years.

 In 2019 the Miners ended the year with a 53–43 record, their 12th winning season in 13 years.
-They also had their first postseason all-star players since 2016, with Chase Cunningham going 10–5 with a 3.23 ERA and 132 strikeouts in a team-record 136 2/3 innings pitched to become their fifth Frontier League Pitcher of the Year, and outfielder Kyle Davis also taking home postseason all-star honors.
+They also had their first post season all-star players since 2016, with Chase Cunningham going 10–5 with a 3.23 ERA and 132 strikeouts in a team-record 136 2/3 innings pitched to become their fifth Frontier League Pitcher of the Year, and outfielder Kyle Davis also taking home post season all-star honors.
 Cunningham finished atop the circuit in wins and innings while finishing second by one in strikeouts, and Davis finished in the league's top-10 in home runs (15) and RBIs (62).